sergeygrosul/u-boot/test/py/README.md

   before running the tests.
 If using this option, make sure that any environment variables required by the build process are already set, such as `$CROSS_COMPILE`.
+- `--buildman` indicates that `--build` should use buildman to build U-Boot.
+  There is no need to set $CROSS_COMPILE` in this case since buildman handles it.
 - `--build-dir` sets the directory containing the compiled U-Boot binaries.
   If omitted, this is `${source_dir}/build-${board_type}`.
 - `--result-dir` sets the directory to write results, such as log files,